TelemetryWorks/irig106-timecodes/SECURITY.md

 2. Develop and test a patch or mitigation
 3. Notify the reporter of progress
 4. Release fixed versions and advisory notes
-5. Update SBOM and provenance metadata accordingly
+5. Update SBOM and provenance metadata
 6. Publish a coordinated security advisory with CVE assignment if appropriate

 ## 5. Commitment to Researchers